-I’m sure you’ve seen the viral video making the rounds where someone eats a pineapple by just plucking pieces off of it.
+I’m sure you’ve seen the viral video making the rounds on social media where someone eats a pineapple by just plucking pieces off of it.
 How could I possibly see something like that and not test it out?

 We all know there was zero chance I was going to see that video and not try it myself.
 Watching someone magically pluck perfect, bite sizes pieces of pineapple off of the fruit without using a knife, or peeling it or having her nails filled or anything???

 If you’ve been living in a cave (with no internet) you may not have seen it but I can assure you it was a BIG thing when this video came out.
 Everyone was sharing and spreading it around like the stomach flu on a cruise ship.
 WHAT??
 How was it possible none of us knew how to eat a pineapple??
 How could the world have lied to us this way??
 What else didn’t we know?

 In an attempt to prove we’re not as dumb as corn chips, I found out a couple of things about that video which I’ll tell you about in a moment.
 But first, here’s my attempt at the pineapple trick.

 So, it is something that can be done.
 Technically.
 It’s just a slightly juicier experience than most of us would like to have.

 What is the Right Way to Eat a Pineapple?